nijoakim/combo-whist/README.md

 	$ make LANGUAGES="sv en"

 ### Book format
-It is also possible to generate pdfs in book format which can be folded into a mini-book when printed.
+It is also possible to generate PDFs in book format which can be folded into a mini-book when printed.
 Use:

 	$ make book